tgubeli/code-to-prod-demo/ocp/argocd/deploy-demo-env.md

 # Create the required Tekton manifests

-1. Clone the Git repositories (you will need the ssh keys already in place)

-    > **NOTE**: You need to fork these repositories and use your fork (so you have full-access)
+1. Go to the reverse-words-cicd repo and checkout the CI branch which contains our Tekton manifests

     ~~~sh
-    mkdir -p /var/tmp/code-to-prod-demo/
-    git clone git@github.com:<github-username>/reverse-words.git /var/tmp/code-to-prod-demo/reverse-words
-    git clone git@github.com:<github-username>/reverse-words-cicd.git /var/tmp/code-to-prod-demo/reverse-words-cicd
-    ~~~
-2. Go to the reverse-words-cicd repo and checkout the CI branch which contains our Tekton manifests

-    ~~~sh
     cd /var/tmp/code-to-prod-demo/reverse-words-cicd
     git checkout ci
     ~~~
-3. Create a namespace for storing the configuration for our reversewords app pipeline
+2. Create a namespace for storing the configuration for our reversewords app pipeline

     ~~~sh
     oc create namespace <userXY>-reversewords-ci
     ~~~
-4. Add the quay credentials to the credentials file
+3. Add the quay credentials to the credentials file

     Linux
     ~~~sh